 As a project outside of my job, I am currently in the process of (hopefully) starting a blog on film.
 This is very much in the infant stage, and I am still deciding on the theme and focus of the blog, if I decide to have any.
 I hope to examine major motifs and tropes in the movies I write about, and, as of right now, the blog will be somewhat casual and informal – part analysis, part review, part general commentary.
 I hope to explore a variety of films from multiple genres and eras (this will be largely subject to which films I love and have interest in), and I’d like to make an effort to include films that have been adapted from novels and plays, since literature was my focus of study in college and grad school, and is another love of mine.

-Aside from the perks it has career wise, there is a great deal to learn in the program.
-Personally, the most important class was the Methods Course and the Intro to Linguistics.
+Aside from the perks it has career-wise, there is a great deal to learn in the program.
+Personally, the most important classes were the Methods course and the Intro to Linguistics course.
 The Methods course was so useful because while it teaches techniques for working with speakers of another language those same techniques can be used in all classes and improves you as an overall teacher.
 The Methods course also offered a new aspect to teaching.
 Most EDU courses are focused on prepping the material, matching the rubric, lesson planning, and self-review.
 TESOL courses differed in that they focused on how to actually teach English and how to explain the parts of English that most of us simply take for granted.
-So even if you aren’t looking to go globe trotting, the TESOL program can improve you as a teacher and make you far more marketable to local schools.
-Overall the TESOL program was a wonderful addition to my time at CSU and something I will be benefitting from for many years to come.
+So even if you aren’t looking to go globetrotting, the TESOL program can improve you as a teacher and make you far more marketable to local schools.
+Overall, the TESOL program was a wonderful addition to my time at CSU and something I will be benefitting from for many years to come.

-I am a scholarship awarded first-year law student at Mercer University School of Law, and I attained a B.A. in English concentration in professional writing at Columbus State University in 2015.
+I am a scholarship awarded first-year law student at Mercer University School of Law, and I attained a B.A. in English with a concentration in Professional Writing at Columbus State University in 2015.

 After graduating, I wanted to raise international awareness on the importance of professionalism and career development.
 I created a two-branch campaign, designed to help students abroad attain optimal levels of success through joint endeavors in academia and mastering of vocational skills.
 The campaign was launched in 2016 with an essay contest for high school students in Nigeria.
 The essay contest was designed to encourage students to use writing as a formal means of communication while empowering the students to think and write critically and effectively on various topics.
 I returned to Nigeria in May 2017 and hosted a 6-day career development seminar with over 100 high school student participants.
 The students received information on how to set and achieve goals, time management skills, and effective communication.
 The seventh day was a variety show celebration where the students showcased their talents.